Maham-Irfan/dice-devops-assignment2-part1/README.md

   my_network:
     driver: bridge
     external: true
+* Executed the command "docker compose up" to build the images and deploy the changes locally.
+This creates two containers, each visible on the port assigned
+  ### Logs:
+  [+] Running 2/2
+ - Container nginx_container  Created                                                                  0.3s
+ - Container httpd_container  Created                                                                  0.3s
+  Attaching to httpd_container, nginx_container

 ## Step 5: Verify that the httpd container is deployed on port 81:
  ### Logs: